wpscanteam/blog/_posts/2020-11-02-wordpress-security-round-up.md

 #### SuperStoreFinder

 What we have seen is probes for the SuperStoreFinder plugins, that allow [Unauthenticated Arbitrary File Upload](https://wpscan.com/vulnerability/10439).
 The original vulnerabilities could have first been discovered by an internal penetration test that were mentioned in the changelog.
+In total there were three plugins affected and all three have been updated to patch the issue.

 #### Ninja Forms